rpjinu/Placement_Prediction/README.md

 # Placement_Prediction
-"The project is a Streamlit-based application for detecting faulty tires by analyzing user-provided input features using a pre-trained machine learning model."
+"The project is a Streamlit-based application for predict placement by analyzing user-provided input features using a pre-trained machine learning model."

 # Placement Prediction Project